NoahCardoza/Hex-Enhanced-Plus/README.md

 # HexEnhanced+
-HexEnhanced+ is a userscript for [Hacker Experience 1](https://legacy.hackerexperience.com/).
-It is developed by [MacHacker](https://https://github.com/NoahCardoza), Johannes (GeneralFranklin) and Jasperr.
+HexEnhanced+ was a userscript originally created for [Hacker Experience 1](https://legacy.hackerexperience.com/).
+It was developed by [MacHacker](https://https://github.com/NoahCardoza), Johannes (GeneralFranklin) and Jasperr.

+Now it will be embeded straight into RE-Revived (name pending), a copy of the original Hacker Experience.

 # Features
 HexEnhanced+ contains several bugfixes but mostly adds more features.